 Firmness (/10): Plush Soft (3), Luxury Firm (5-7) or Firm (8)

 Trial period: 365 nights

-From the get-go we found the Saatva Classic extremely comfortable.
-This is a mattress you sleep 'on top of', without sinking in too much.
-Our Luxury Firm version was firmer than we expected, but no less comfortable for it, with high levels of cushioning and excellent support for our pressure points and posture in general.
+From the start of our review process we found the Saatva Classic extremely comfortable.
+This is a mattress you sleep 'on top of', rather than sinking in too much.
+Our Luxury Firm version was firmer than we expected, but no less comfortable for it, striking the perfect balance of cushioning for pressure points and support for the spine.
 While it kept us cool and comfortable, we did note a little motion transfer, which could be an issue for particularly light sleepers who share a bed.

-12 months on, the Saatva Classic was still performing incredibly well.
+We also caught up with another Saatva Classic owner to see how it was holding up, and were pleased to learn that after 12 months of use, it was still performing incredibly well.
 Although the sleep feel softened up a little, overall support remained strong, and edge support nice and sturdy, with no signs of weakening.
 One of the features our reviewers were most impressed by was the pressure relief – this was evident from the first night and just as effective several months down the line.

 Price-wise, the Classic sits at the lower end of the premium bracket.
 We think it offers strong value for money, delivering the kind of luxurious experience you'd expect from a much more expensive mattress.
 Deals crop up regularly, too, and it's worth timing your purchase to make sure you get the lowest price (we'll expand on this in the Price section of our review).
 Free white glove delivery and setup in a room of your choice, a 365-night trial and a lifetime warranty boost value for money – you won't find a more comprehensive or generous set of extras with any other mattress brand.

 Saatva Mattress: from $895 at Saatva